 35. Walk or bike to work

 Walking or biking to work is a super frugal and healthy way to save money.
 Even going one-way walking or biking will save gas money.
 You can walk there and hitch a ride with a co-worker home if the weather is bad.

 You can save money by doing a few crazy good things!

 Applying some or all of these ideas can help you save money to bulk up your emergency fund or even begin investing.
 Living a frugal lifestyle can set you free from massive debt and help prevent you from busting your budget.
-Check out more fun ways to save and enroll in our FREE savings challenge bundle!
+Check out more fun ways to save with our extreme frugal hacks!